We have a new winner in the futurism popularity contest.

 For the rest of you, breathe deeply and stock up on particulate masks.
 I predict we have less than a month before neural dust is blowing through the streets in great silver clouds.

-* I used the word “limelight” early in the post and wondered about its origin, so I googled.
-It comes from an old type of stage lighting that directed an oxyhydrogen flame at a cylinder of quicklime (calcium oxide).
+* I used the word “limelight” early in the post and got curious about its origin.
+It derives from an old type of stage lighting that directed an oxyhydrogen flame at a cylinder of quicklime (calcium oxide).